 EHRC’s Empowering Futures Program is creating new WIL opportunities in electricity by providing wage subsidies up to $7,500 to employers who create new WIL opportunities.
 The goal of the program is to help young Canadians make the transition from school to work through collaborative partnerships between the Canadian employers and post-secondary institutions.

-EHRC’s Green Jobs Program supports companies providing youth (15-30) with green work experience (via internships and on-the-job training) in science, technology, engineering and mathematics (STEM) positions with subsidies up to $20,000.
+EHRC’s Green Jobs Program supports companies providing youth (15-30) with green work experience (via internships and on-the-job training) in science, technology, engineering and mathematics (STEM) positions or positions relating to the environment and natural resources with subsidies up to $30,000.
 Placements must be a minimum of six months and ending by March 31, 2021.Learn More